Phalcode/gamevault-docs/docs/gamevault-plus/introduction.md

 You can enjoy the benefits of GameVault+ on any GameVault Server you connect to.
 However, keep in mind that server administrators may choose to disable certain features offered by GameVault+ in their configurations.

-Your subscription isn't restricted to a specific number of devices at the moment.
+Your subscription isn't restricted to a specific number of active devices at the moment.

 ### Can GameVault+ be used offline?

-Initially, you'll need an internet connection to set up your GameVault+ license.
+Initially, you'll need an internet connection to download your GameVault+ license.

-However, once the setup is complete, GameVault+ can be accessed offline throughout your subscription period.
-For those who prefer offline access, we suggest opting for an annual subscription, as it only requires an internet connection once a year.
+Once that setup is complete, GameVault+ can be accessed offline throughout your current subscription period.
+For those who prefer offline access, we suggest opting for an annual subscription, as it technically only requires an internet connection once a year.

 ### How does GameVault+ ensure user privacy protection?